tedee-com/tedee-example-ble-android/README.md

 ### Step 5 - add device certificate and serial number to project

 1. Open MainActivity.kt in project navigator
-2. Replace value of `LOCK_SERIAL` with your tedee lock serial number from tedee app (click: Lock > Settings > Information > Serial number)
+2. Replace value of `LOCK_SERIAL` with your Tedee lock serial number from Tedee app (click: Lock > Settings > Information > Serial number)
 3. Replace value of `CERTIFICATE` with `result.certificate` of API request
 4. Replace value of `DEVICE_PUBLIC_KEY` with `result.devicePublicKey` of API request

 ### Step 6 - operate the lock

-1. Make sure your lock was calibrated with tedee app and is in locked state
+1. Close lock from Tedee app to make sure it is properly calibrated and secure time is set (example app does not have this process implemented)
 2. Compile and run app again with `Run 'app'` button or use `Shift + F10`
 3. Click "Connect" button
 4. After app connects to lock, click "Unlock" button